User Experience (UX) Design

 Ideal for design students or graphic design practitioners with a keen interest in new media and digital design.
 Some knowledge of Adobe Illustrator or Bohemiancoding Sketch is recommended.

 Peter Koraca is a digital designer and creative coder working at the crossover between art and design.
 He has been involved in projects ranging from digital maps and wayfinding strategies for London Heathrow Airport to interactive art pieces like ‘Thinking’ at Kunsthalen Charlotenborg in Copenhagen.
 Currently Peter heads the UX/UI design team at Deutsche Teleokm UK and in his spare time works on open source projects for schools like the data visualisation web-app ‘Tallis Habits’ for Thomas Tallis school in South London (a web-app that allows children to report and play with their learning habits).
 Peter is obsessed with simplicity on all levels.
-He believes in prototyping from the start and design centered around the user.
+He believes in prototyping from the start and design centred around the user.
 Peter thinks products should fulfil a specific function and surprise and delight their users.
 Only when all these things are present, often unnoticed, can the real beauty emerge.

 Please also bring along ideas to inform the design of your app.